PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ alias sq='squeue -u <YourNetID>'
 ```

 After defining this alias, one can type `sq` instead of the much longer `squeue -u <YourNetID>`.
-Note that aliases defined on the command line will be available until you exit the shell.
+Note that aliases defined on the command line will only be available until you exit the shell.
 To make them permanent continue reading.

 ## Store permanent aliases and shell functions in .bashrc